insilicolife/micti/docs/source/users_guide.rst

 *threshold_pvalue*
 """"""""""""""""""
-The threshold FDR p-value.
-Genes/Markers with less than the threshold FDR p-value are selected.
+The threshold Adj p-value.
+Genes/Markers with less than the threshold Adj p-value are selected.

 *threshold_z_score*
 """""""""""""""""""